zacharydanger/leftnode.com/_posts/2012-06-29-symfony2-restful-bundle.md

         "message": "The resource you are looking for can not be found."
     }

-The `renderException()` method takes a single argument: the `Exception` object.
+The `renderException()` method takes a single argument: an `Exception` object.
 If the object does not have a code associated with it or the code associated with it is outside of the range of standard HTTP codes, the default 500 Internal Server Error code will be used.
 Otherwise, the code associated with the exception will be used and that code will be used in the response.